 Health disparities are differences in health between different groups of people.
-LGBT people experience a number of health disparities.
+LGBTQ+ people experience a number of health disparities.
 They're at higher risk of certain conditions, have less access to health care, and have worse health outcomes.
 These disparities are seen in the areas of behavioral health, physical health, and access to care.

-- Suicide and suicidal thoughts1
+- Suicide and suicidal thoughts

-- Mood disorders and anxiety1
+- Mood disorders and anxiety

 - Eating disorders1

-- Alcohol, tobacco, and substance abuse1
+- Alcohol and substance abuse1

-- Less likely to have health insurance1
+- Less likely to have health insurance.9

 What causes these disparities?

-- The minority status of LGBT people
+- The minority status of LGBTQ+ people

 - A lack of specific education and training for health care workers